NeonMarko2/RPGProj/README.md

 - Level up system
 - Ai system that runs all the ai within the game
 - A finite state machine for the ai
+- Ui for most of the above mentioned systems

 and more